Advanced search

 • weakened bones (osteoporosis)

 Xofigo contributes to your overall long-term cumulative radiation exposure.
 Long-term cumulative radiation exposure may increase your risk of developing cancer (in particular of bone cancer and leukaemia) and hereditary abnormalities.
-No cases of cancer caused by Xofigo have been reported in clinical trials with a follow-up of up to three years.
+No cases of cancer caused by Xofigo have been reported in clinical studies with a follow-up of up to three years.

 If you have symptoms of pain, swelling or numbness of the jaw, a “heavy jaw feeling” or loosening of a tooth, please contact your doctor.
-Cases of osteonecrosis of the jaw (dead tissue in the jaw bone which is mainly seen in patients who have been treated with bisphosphonates) have occurred in patients treated with Xofigo.
+Cases of osteonecrosis of the jaw (dead tissue in the jawbone which is mainly seen in patients who have been treated with bisphosphonates) have occurred in patients treated with Xofigo.
 All these cases were only seen in patients receiving bisphosphonates prior to or at the same time of treatment with Xofigo and chemotherapy prior to treatment with Xofigo.

 Reporting of side effects